Yi Jing 易经 (I Ching WG) - The Book of Changes

 Find a hexagram

-Because the hexagrams in the King Wen ordering are not placed in numerical order it can take time to find a hexagram.
+Because the hexagrams in the King Wen ordering are not placed in numerical order it's not obvious where to find a particular hexagram.
 This table lists all the hexagrams ordered by the two trigrams that make them up.
 The top trigram is along the top and the bottom trigram is on the left side.
-Simply follow the row and column to where they intersect and follow the link for more information about the hexagram.
+Simply follow the row and column to where they intersect and click on the gua link for more information about the hexagram.

 I Ching Transformation

 The authentic methods for casting a hexagram give four not two outcomes for each line of the hexagram.
 These are yin, yang, changing yin and changing yang.
-If any of the lines are 'changing' this gives two hexagrams, the first using the initial choice and the second where all ‘changing yin’ lines are changed to yang and all ‘changing yang’ lines are changed to yin.
-The commentaries of the Yi Jing only give a commentary when there is a single changing line.
+If any of the lines are ‘changing’ this gives two hexagrams, the first using the initial choice and the second where all ‘changing yin’ or ‘old yin’ lines are changed to yang and all ‘changing yang’ or ‘old yang’ lines are changed to yin.
+The commentaries of the Yi Jing only give an ‘omen’ when there is a single changing line.
 In the less likely case that more than one line changing skill is required to interpret the meaning, so instead the hexagram is often cast again.

 Ten Wings 十翼 shíyì

-7 : A meditation on the meaning on the 1st and 2nd guas (Heaven and Earth) and how they evolve into/generate all the remaining hexagrams.
-Called the 文言传 Wén yán zhuàn
+7 : A meditation on the meaning on the 1st and 2nd hexagrams (Heaven and Earth) and how they evolve into/generate all the remaining hexagrams.
+Called the 文言传 Wén yán zhuàn 'The Words of Wen'.

-9 : Looks at the rationale for the sequence of the guas, and muses as to why each gua naturally follows on from another. 杂卦传 Zá guà zhuàn
+9 : Looks at the rationale for the sequence of the guas, and muses as to why each gua naturally follows on from another. 序 卦 Xù guà zhuàn 'On the Sequence of Hexagrams'

-The text and commentaries are hard to follow because they allude to unknown events and customs in the distant past.
+The text and commentaries are hard to follow because they often allude to events and customs from the distant past.
 Some of them are put into poetic form with rhymes.
 This allows a modern reader to interpret the meaning in different ways.

 The Yi Jing Universe